missingno15/ruby_problems/README.md

-Before you begin any problem, make sure you have the following gems installed
+Before you begin any problem, make sure you have the following gems installed buy running:

 ```
 gem install rake